-The full form of UI is User Interface, and that of UX is User Experience.
-Both UI and UX are important for designing products like a website or mobile application.
+The full form of UI is the User Interface, and of UX is User Experience.
+Both UI and UX are important for designing products like a website or mobile applications.

 To design these products, the designers need to work elaborately on UX and UI.
 So let’s see in detail and know more about the major distinction between UI and UX design.